scoday/freebsd/README.md

-# FreeBSD: The power to serve
+# BeastieCO: The organization with the power to serve.
 Place to store unique FreeBSD configs, etc.

 # Table of Contents